Lent, Holy Week and Easter at Saint James

 All are welcome!

-Our time together will begin with a few words of reflection on the resurrection of our risen Lord and Savior Jesus Christ followed by a song and the search for Easter eggs!
-A color coding system is used to ensure children of all ages have fun hunting for eggs hidden just for them.
+Our time together will begin with a few words of reflection and song, followed by the joyful search for Easter eggs!
+A color-coding system is used to ensure that children of all ages have fun hunting for eggs hidden just for them.
 Children are asked to bring their own basket.
 All children must be accompanied by an adult.

 Ash Wednesday services: